 A young slingshot racer from Ceres out to make a name for himself and prove his love to his girl.
 When the Ring finishes building itself outside of Uranus's orbit, he sees his chance to make history by being the first to go through it.

-- Family-Unfriendly Death: His death is easily the most gruesome the series has shown on-screen to date.
+- Cruel and Unusual Death: His death is easily the most gruesome the series has shown on-screen to date.
 Just as he enters the Ring, his ship is rapidly decelerated by the Slow Zone.
 His slingshotter was going at roughly 900 km/s, and in a split second was immediately decelerated to just 600 meters per second.
 However, the Slow Zone only affects the hull of the ship - everything inside, including Manéo himself, was still traveling at 900 km/s.
 The resulting, unimaginable g-force and sudden vector shift tore his body in half.
 Face first.
 In a case of very dark comedy and Memetic Mutation in the Expanse fandom, Manéo is typically associated with a red splat (like a bug on a windshield) - as that's literally all that's left of him in his ship.

 - Hot-Blooded: Even more so than your usual Belter, the man is pure undiluted testosterone.